 The 1993 season was significant as Stewart sweep the “Crown Jewels” of desert racing – Mint 400, Baja 500 and Baja 1000 – in the same season.
 In addition, he clinched his second SCORE Overall and Unlimited Class series championships, matching his 1990 record as the only driver in the series’ history to earn both titles in the same year.

+in 2019, Stewart was selected as the first inductee into the Off-Road Racing category in the Motorsports Hall of Fame.
 In his career, Stewart has accumulated 84 career victories and 10 driver’s championships.
 The wins include 17 Baja 500s, eight Mint 400s, four Parker 400s, three Baja 1000s and four SCORE World Championships.

 Stewart’s popularity with in the Mickey Thompson Entertainment Group (MTEG) stadium series led to a sponsorship and development agreement for the “Ivan ‘Ironman’ Stewart Super Off-Road” arcade games.
 With three steering wheels, players compete against each other or the computer in racing around several top-view indoor off-road truck tracks of increasing difficulty.
 It was one of the first games where the player could upgrade his or her vehicle by earning points or money, a system that is used in many racing games today.
 The game was ranked the 35th best game of all time by Amiga Power, and led to a number of home gaming versions.

 Stewart’s driving talent is impeccable, but he will be the first to mention that it is the support of his friends and family that helps get him to the winner’s circle.
 In addition, he plays an active role in the community, and is focused on promoting goal setting.